-Think of this spicy parsley pesto as a simplified version of chimichurri with fresh jalapeños added.
-Versatile and FULL of flavor, use parsley pesto as a sauce, dressing, dip, and spread!
-Vegan and gluten-free with nut- and oil-free options.
+Think of this vegan parsley pesto as a simplified version of chimichurri with fresh jalapeños added.
+It's so fresh, versatile, and FULL of flavor.
+Use parsley pesto as a sauce for veggies and pasta, a spread for sandwiches and burgers, and as a salad dressing.
+It's an easy way to use up flat leaf or curly parsley!
+Vegan and gluten-free with nut-free and oil-free options.

-- It's salty, garlicky, tangy, and rich.
-And I know this might sound odd, but hear me out.... it actually reminds me of cheese!
-Yes, really.
+- This parsley pesto is salty, garlicky, tangy, and rich.
+And I know this might sound odd, but it actually reminds me of cheese.
+Yes, really!
 It delivers a similar punch of fat/salt/acid and is deeply satisfying in a cheesy sort of way.
-So if you're newly vegan and missing that finishing garnish of cheese on your plate, this pesto can help!
+So if you're newly vegan and missing that finishing garnish of cheese on your plate, this pesto just might help!

 - Parsley packs serious nutrition, and blending it up into pesto is an easy and delicious way to consume it.